xxfoundation/elixxir-docs/threat_model.md

 ## Anonymity Set

-The Elixxir mix network does notion to hide which mix cascade a given client is using.
+A this time the Elixxir mix network does not try to hide which mix cascade a given client is using for a given mix round.
 Clients directly connect to gateways nodes which relay messages to the mix cascade.
-These gateways are only connected to one mix cascade so it's trivial for the global passive adversary determine the cascade.
+These gateways are only connected to one mix cascade so it's trivial for the global passive adversary determine the mix cascade being used.

 If future design changes allowed the gateways to hide which mix cascade a given client is using then this would effectively let Elixxir's anonymity set size scale up linearly with the number of cascades.
+Likewise we can measure in terms of Shannon entropy instead of anonymity set size, they are equivalent in terms of the uncertainty the adversary would have linking input messages with output messages.
 Currently however the anonymity set size is the number of message slots for a mix round no matter how many cascades there are.

 ## Privacy Notions